smart-data-models/dataModel.Transportation/EVChargingStation/doc/spec_IT.md

         model: http://schema.org/Text
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     startDateTime:
-      description: 'Reported start time corresponding to this observation.'
+      description: Reported start time corresponding to this observation
       format: date-time
       type: string
       x-ngsi:
         type: Property
     stationName:
       description: 'The name station corresponding to this observation.
-It can be the name of bike docking station, charging station, etc.'
+It can be the name of bike docking station, charging station, etc'
       type: string
       x-ngsi:
         type: Property
     status:
       description: 'Status of the charging station.
 Enum:''almostEmpty, almostFull, empty, full, outOfService, withIncidence, working''.
-Or any other application-specific.'
+Or any other application-specific'
       enum:
         - almostEmpty
         - almostFull